vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 The last major part is the actual event, in our case the ticking of the timer.
 We will convert the `state` object back to `CustomListData` to get access to what the user provided in the input parameter (in our case the list of random messages to push).

 The `CustomListObjectElement` represents a single row of the destination table.
-It's is filled with a random message and time stamp.
-Then we use `this.Data.Push()` to pushed the prepared to the host system.
-The `.Update` function is replacing the data.
-So the behivour is to leave the table with one single row and just exchanged this.
-Let's assume we wanted to simply add the data at the end of the table instead if replacing it, we would need to use `this.Data.Push(...).Add(...)`.
+It is filled with a random message and timestamp.
+Then we use `this.Data.Push()` to push the prepared data set to the host system.
+The `.Update` function replaces the data.
+So the behaviour is to leave the table with one single row and just exchange this entry every time the timer fires.
+Let's assume we wanted to simply add the data at the end of the table instead of replacing it.
+We would need to use `this.Data.Push(...).Add(...)`.

 {% highlight csharp %}
 private void OnTimer(object? state)